Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 Did you know just adding 20 beans at every meal can be as effective as a cholesterol lowering medication?
 You can throw 20 beans into your soup or smoothie if you need to boost your daily beans and legumes.

 Trouble tolerating the side effects of beans and legumes?
 Get started by eating just 10 beans a day and build up to 20 and you will find your tolerance for beans will improve over time.
 Moving up to 1/2 cup of cooked beans per day is the goal for optimal health.
-Find the beans or legumes you like best.
-Blend them up as a spread, throw a few hidden in your smoothie or add them to a salad dressing for a creamy dressing.
-Those that don't love beans will never know they are there.

 The proof